jstewmc/php-helpers/README.md

 Feel free to ask questions and make suggestions.

 ## Examples
+Here are examples for most of the functions.

+### Numbers
 ```php
 // number (aka, "num") functions
 echo Num::val('1/2');                         // prints (float) 0.5